 - Availability: Canoe trips are subject to our having enough water from recent rains.
 Based on historic water levels, trip conditions become increasingly unlikely from June through September.

-- Canoes & Kayaks: Our tours are limited to 6 boats and we have 2 to 3 person canoes, 2 person kayaks, and a few single kayaks.
-This means that there will usually be two people per canoe or two people per 2-person kayaks.
+- Canoes and Kayaks: Our tours are limited to 6 boats.
+We have 2-3 person canoes, 2 person kayaks, and a few single kayaks.
+This means there will usually be two people per canoe or two people per 2-person kayak.
 What boats are used are dependent upon the number of people in the tour and will be determined by the guide on the day of your tour.

 - Experience: We recommend that you arrive with some kayaking/canoeing experience.
-Our trips require you to maneuver between cypress knees, through narrow creek channels, and around POISON IVY.
-This is not a great place to take your first kayak or canoe lesson!
+Our trips require you to maneuver between cypress knees, through narrow creek channels, and play around POISON IVY.

 - Clothing & Shoes: Bring clothing appropriate for that day's weather conditions.
 Wear shoes that can get wet, and keep in mind that paddles can dribble water onto your lap.
 Pads for your back are okay to bring.